google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Programmers-Guide/Chapter11_Particles.md

 The "Liquid Timer" demo of the Testbed application uses viscous particles.

+### Static Pressure

+Particles are subject to compression when pressure acts upon them.
+For example, when particles pour into a container, the ones at the bottom of the container are "crushed" under the weight of those above them and packed more tightly together than the ones at the top of the pile.

+The static-pressure particle eliminates this differential; the same amount of pressure acts upon each particle in the group.

+The following example sets static-pressure behavior.

+&nbsp;&nbsp;&nbsp;`pd.flags = b2_staticPressureParticle;`

 ### Wall

 Wall particles are static.
 They are permanently stationary, even if something